AdobeDocs/commerce-frontend-core/src/pages/guide/themes/apply-admin.md

 <InlineAlert variant="info" slots="text"/>

-If you choose to create a separate dedicated module, you can use the [Magento_SampleMinimal module from the Magento 2 sample modules repository](https://github.com/magento/magento2-samples/tree/master/sample-module-minimal) as example of a minimal module you need.
+If you choose to create a separate dedicated module, you can use the [Magento_SampleMinimal module from the sample modules repository](https://github.com/magento/magento2-samples/tree/master/sample-module-minimal) as example of a minimal module you need.
 If you will copy and use Magento_SampleMinimal, do not forget to enter your vendor and module naming, instead the ones used in the sample, in the `<your_module_dir>/etc/module.xml`, `<your_module_dir>/registration.php`, `and <your_module_dir>/composer.json` files.

 If you decide to use the existing module, keep in mind, that theme declaring might be affected when the module is changed.